 Malta is now a member of the European Union which has led to the increase of its export market, as foreign investors setting up companies take advantage of the facilities offered the country’s freeport.
 The Government also has offered numerous incentives throughout the years which has contributed to the large number of foreign investors coming to Malta during the last years.
 The Government has also enabled various programs in order to attract foreign direct investment.

-Our Maltese company formation consultants can provide you with information about the latest investment schemes undertaken by the Government.
+Our company formation consultants in Malta can provide you with information about the latest investment schemes undertaken by the Government.

 Foreign investors will be attracted by the geographical position Malta has in the Mediterranean that will help entrepreneurs wanting to invest their money in tourism.
 Malta lies between Europe and Africa which makes it a meeting place for different cultures.